A Companion Resource to Life Insurance Selling Secrets

 Questions to Answer — Record Yourself

-2. What were you chasing on the outside — money, stability, freedom, a way out?
+2. Where were you financially back then?
+What were you chasing — stability, freedom, a way out?

 3. What were you struggling with on the inside — doubt, fear, pressure, frustration?